 Little-Known Facts About Your PrePaid U.S. Bank ReliaCard

 This product from U.S. Bank caters to recipients of government benefits receiving unemployment compensation and/or child support payments.
-Holders of this card are issued these by their state agency in place of paper checks.
+It is a debit card that is issued by state agencies in place of paper checks.

-Make sure that the Card Services department, reacheable 24/7 at the number on the back of your card, have your most updated information in the form of your address and phone number.
+Make sure your info is up-to-date.
+Make sure that the Card Services department (which can be reached 24/7 at the number on the back of your card) has your updated address and phone number.
 It will make it easier and faster for your card replacements to reach you and for your identity verification to go smoothly when talking to one of their call center agents.

-However, there are some undisclosed aspects of the debit card account that you must understand in order to avoid headaches and the inconvenience of having your issues resolved:
+There are some undisclosed aspects of the debit card account that you must understand in order to avoid headaches and the inconvenience of having your issues resolved.

 Example: If you pump $10.00 worth of gas, $10.00 will be matched against the $74.00 hold, or other if less than $74.00 in your card balance, which results in $64.00 being returned to your available balance.

 Tip: If you go inside the gas station and pre-pay for your fuel, no other amounts will be held on the card and that will be the exact authorized funds.

 Can I leave a tip?